Back to Blog

 hiring on attitude_maakeacademy

-There’s a very good reason so many companies insist on hiring on attitude – this character trait is one of the most important assets any employee can have.
+There’s a very good reason so many companies insist on hiring on attitude.
+This character trait is one of the most important assets any employee can have.

 You can have all the skills and acumen required to do any task or project, but if you don’t have a positive attitude towards your job, the task at hand, your colleagues and the company you work for, that negativity will have an impact on your productivity.

-Best of all, a positive attitude is catchy – it’s hard to be negative if everybody around you has a smile on their face and is enjoying what they are doing.
+Best of all, a positive attitude is catchy.
+It’s hard to be negative if everybody around you has a smile on their face and is enjoying what they are doing.

-When you draw up a list of attributes for possible candidates, you need to think about what the right attitude entails.
+When you draw up a list of attributes for possible candidates, you need to consider what the right attitude entails.
 It’s not only about being a positive person.
 It’s attitude over skill.
-The right attitude includes other characteristics, too:

 Tolerance

 Being able to accept differences of opinion.
 The ability to let everybody in the team do their best to achieve the same goal.
 To understand that everybody has different ways of doing things, and to let team members achieve their best in a way that works for them.
-To appreciate that people in teams with a different culture may well approach life differently, but that as long as they have a common goal when it comes to their work and the task at hand, this is fine.
+To appreciate that people in teams with a different culture may well approach life differently, but that as long as they have a common goal when it comes to their work and the task at hand, this is OK.

 Respect